 The federal program, named the Supplemental Nutrition Assistance Program (SNAP), is designed to promote the general welfare and safeguard the health and well-being of the nation’s population by raising the levels of nutrition among low-income households.

-In Missouri, this program is called the Food Stamp Program.
-Under the Food Stamp Program, eligible households, called eligibility units (EUs) in Missouri, receive an allotment determined by taking 30 percent of the EU’s net income after deductions and subtracting that amount from the Thrifty Food Plan Allotment for that EU size.
-Most EUs have to spend cash in addition to Food Stamp benefits to purchase an adequate diet.
+Under SNAP, eligible households receive an allotment determined by taking 30 percent of the household’s net income after deductions and subtracting that amount from the Thrifty Food Plan Allotment for that household size.
+Most households have to spend cash in addition to Food Stamp benefits to purchase an adequate diet.
 The total value of the allotment is adjusted annually to reflect changes in food prices as published by the Bureau of Labor Statistics.